13 Top-Rated Attractions & Things to Do in West Palm Beach

 Address: 3667 120th Avenue South, Wellington, Florida

-11 Immerse Yourself in the Gilded Age at the Flagler Museum
+12. Immerse Yourself in the Gilded Age at the Flagler Museum

-Henry Flagler not only created Palm Beach but many other Florida landmarks as well, such as the Overseas Railroad to Key West (which was, alas, wiped out in a long-ago hurricane).
+Henry Flagler not only created Palm Beach but many other important Florida landmarks as well, such as the Overseas Railroad to Key West (which was, alas, wiped out in a long-ago hurricane).

 Today, you can wander through the grand hall, kitchens, parlors, and studies that Henry Flagler wandered through, as well as the hallways where the art he collected on his travels is still displayed.
 His splendid home also became the first museum in Florida.

-Address: One Whitehall Way, Palm Beach, Florida
+Address: 1 Whitehall Way, Palm Beach, Florida

-12 Search for Hidden Treasures at the Antique Row Art & Design District
+13. Antique Row Art & Design District

 Hoping to go back home with a timeless treasure from your West Palm Beach trip?
 Then head for the Antique Row Art & Design District.
-Antique Row has more than forty purveyors of quality antiques from the 17th to 20th centuries, as well as fine arts and decorative period pieces, furnishings ranging from Art Deco to vintage and modern, and a variety of other hard-to-find items.
+Antique Row has more than 40 purveyors of quality antiques from the 17th to 20th centuries, as well as fine arts and decorative period pieces, furnishings ranging from Art Deco to vintage and modern, and a variety of other hard-to-find items.
 It will be hard to bypass any of these shops when you look through the windows.

-Many of them have fun names such as Iconic Snob Galeries, The Elephant's Foot, NotSo Fine Art, and Coastal Girls Co.
-Happily, the district also has several notable restaurants, such as the classic American eatery called City Diner and the converted 1950s drugstore called Rhythm Café.
-One of the best things about the district is that it's walkable, and most of the shops lie near each other.
+The district also has several notable restaurants, such as the classic American eatery called City Diner and a converted 1950s drugstore called Rhythm Café.
+One of the best things about the district is that it's walkable, and most of the shops are near each other.

 Address: South Dixie Highway (and nearby streets), West Palm Beach, Florida